4-shaft double weave: creating and exchanging layers

 We have threaded our loom for double weave.
 Now it is time to look at some of the key liftplans that allow us to weave two layers of cloth at once.
 Note that throughout this series I am going to discuss the principles of weaving double using liftplans rather than tie-ups.
-This allows us to focus on what is happening in the weave itself rather than on the mechanics of the loom.
-Don’t worry, though, I will document tie-up and treadling options as well.
+In my next post I will consider tie-up and treadling options.
+I think a side-note is in order.

 Key to liftplans